-• Put the pen cap on your pen after each use to protect Saxenda® from liaht.
+Put the pen cap on your pen after each use to protect Saxenda[®] from light.

-- (1) If you do not have a sharps container, follow a 1-handed needle recapping method.
+- If you do not have a sharps container, follow a 1-handed needle recapping method.
 Carefully slip the needle into the outer needle cap.
-Dispose of the needle in a sharps container as soon as possible. - \triangle Never try to put the inner needle cap back on the needle.
-You may stick yourself with the needle.

-Always remove the needle from your pen.
-This prevents contamination, infection, leakage of Saxenda®, and blocked needles leading to the wrong dose.
-If the needle is blocked, you will not inject any Saxenda (i) Always dispose of the needle after each injection.
+Dispose of the needle in a sharps container as soon as possible. - A Never try to put the inner needle cap back on the needle.
+You may stick yourself with the needle, Always remove the needle from your pen.
+This prevents contamination, infection, leakage of Saxenda[®], and blocked needles leading to the wrong dose.
+If the needle is blocked, you will not inject any Saxenda[®].